Easy Air Fryer Fried Pickles

 Delicious Variations

-• Vary the seasoning – by using cajun seasoning, creole seasoning, Italian seasoning, etc.
+• Vary the seasoning – Use Cajun seasoning, Creole seasoning, and Italian seasoning for different flavors.

-• Add extra heat – with red pepper flakes, cayenne seasoning, black pepper, etc.
+• Add extra heat – Red pepper flakes, cayenne seasoning, and black pepper for some heat.

-• Swap the buttermilk – if you prefer, you can use a beaten egg mixture as a binder instead.
+• Swap the buttermilk – If you prefer, use a beaten egg mixture as a binder instead.

 • Store – Store leftovers in an airtight container in the refrigerator for up to 2 days.